 The person who apparently was offending the cow was a teenage neighbor boy.
 So how to prove this and could a credible case be made for court proceedings.
 First, we had to prove that the witness could, in fact, see into the barn at the distance and actually see the act.
 So cut out of a phallus was made and it was determined that this level of detail could not be made out from the window but the scene and actions might have been observed.
 Armed with statements from those involved the young offender was confronted and arrested.
 He eventually admitted to the act and a court date was set.
 Unfortunately, the young man didn’t get to have his day in court.
 A tragic farm accident occurred just a few days before the court hearing that took his life.
 It was a very sad situation for everyone involved but a situation that remains in my mind to this day.

-Arrest during wedding – The Indian reservations in our jurisdiction were large, rough and rugged.
-Scattered throughout the desolate and wooded fields were run down government provided houses.
-Life on a reservation was often brutal with too much alcohol and violence among the community.
-We were always investigating injury accidents, assaults, break and enters, thefts and domestic violence.
+Arrest During the Wedding – The Indian reservations in our jurisdiction were large, rough, and rugged.
+Scattered throughout the desolate and wooded fields were run-down government-provided houses.
+Life on a reservation was often brutal with too much alcohol and violence in the community.
+We were always investigating injury accidents, assaults, break-and-enter, thefts, and domestic violence.
 One weekend we were on evening patrol as usual around the reservation roads when we saw a few cars leaving a local community hall.
-We always had arrest warrants for various area residence (as they often failed to show up to court) and the usual routine was to pull over vehicles in search those wanted.
+We always had arrest warrants for various area residences (as they often failed to show up to court) and the usual routine was to pull over vehicles in search of those wanted.
 Darkness had just fallen and the roof lights of the police vehicle were like a beacon in a storm – it could be seen for miles.

 I am sure I made other outlandish claims that could never have been carried out.
 This seemed to work as the crowd then slowly managed to leave the pub, get into their vehicles or buy more beer and leave.
 There was considerable damage to the place and many injuries but no complaints were filed and all ended.
 I think we had a couple of beers to regain our composure after all this before patrolling off into the dark of a Manitoba night.